everard/rosewm/README.md

 If the first keysym in a shortcut has value `0`, then this value is replaced by the leader's keysym.

+If a shortcut consists of less than 5 keysyms, then unused keysyms must be set to `0`.

 ## KEYBOARD LAYOUTS
 Keyboard layouts are configured with a simple text file which contains